Big-Fig/Fediverse.app/README.md

 #### Flutter Version Management(FVM)

-Fedi uses [Flutter Version Management](https://github.com/leoafarias/fvm) to clearly specify Flutter version to build app.
+Fedi uses [Flutter Version Management](https://github.com/leoafarias/fvm) to specify Flutter version to build app.

 FVM also helps manage several SDKs version on local machine

-Config already done, so you just run `fvm install` in repo folder and configure IDE to use `.fvm/flutter_sdk` folder instead of system Flutter SDK.
+Config is already done, so you just run `fvm install` in repo folder and configure IDE to use `.fvm/flutter_sdk` folder instead of system Flutter SDK.

 To use flutter version specified in `.fvm/fvm_config.json` you should prepend `fvm` like `fvm flutter install`